datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 ```

 `@part1`
+# Demonstrate how to
+1. Build {{1}}
+2. Evaluate {{2}}
+3. Apply {{3}}

+# A linear model in R

+`@script`
 1. Apply linear programming calculations to training space and determine the maximum theoretical training space throughput
 2. Apply linear programming calculations to classroom size and determine the maximum theoretical classroom throughput
 3. Build combined model to determine maximum theoretical student throughput based on previous two sets of analysis

-`@script`

 ---